fferflo/einx/docs/source/gettingstarted/neuralnetworks.rst

             x = einx.dot("b... [c1|c2]", x, w, c2=64)
             x = einx.add("b... [c]", x, b)

 Unlike a tensor, the tensor factory does not provide shape constraints to the expression solver and requires that we define the missing axes (``c2``) manually.
+In this case, this corresponds to passing the ``channels`` parameter to a linear layer.

 The weights are created once a layer is run on the first input batch.
 This is standard practice in jax-based frameworks like Flax and Haiku where a model is typically first invoked with a dummy batch to instantiate all weights before the training loop.

-In Torch, we have to rely on `lazy modules <https://pytorch.org/docs/stable/generated/torch.nn.modules.lazy.LazyModuleMixin.html#torch.nn.modules.lazy.LazyModuleMixin>`_ by creating weights as ``torch.nn.parameter.UninitializedParameter`` in the constructor and calling their ``materialize`` method on the first input batch.
+In Torch, we rely on `lazy modules <https://pytorch.org/docs/stable/generated/torch.nn.modules.lazy.LazyModuleMixin.html#torch.nn.modules.lazy.LazyModuleMixin>`_ by creating weights as ``torch.nn.parameter.UninitializedParameter`` in the constructor and calling their ``materialize`` method on the first input batch.
 This is handled automatically by einx, and ``torch.nn.parameter.UninitializedParameter`` can simply be passed to einx like a regular tensor factory: